microchip-pic-avr-examples/avr128db28-smart-security-sensor-mplab/README.md

 [![MCHP](images/microchip.png)](https://www.microchip.com)

-# Window Security Sensor with AVR&reg; DB,  MLX90632 and MLX90392
+# Window Security Sensor with an AVR&reg; DB Microcontroller,  MLX90632 and MLX90392

 The objective of this application is to create a window security sensor with room temperature monitoring for a compact smart home solution.
-The AVR&reg; DB microcontroller was selected for this application in order to use [Multi-Voltage I/O (MVIO) peripheral](#) to communicate with the sensors.
+The AVR128DB28 microcontroller was selected for this application in order to use [Multi-Voltage I/O (MVIO) peripheral](#) to communicate with the sensors.
 To implement this solution, an [MLX90632](https://www.melexis.com/en/product/MLX90632) and an [MLX90392 sensor](https://www.melexis.com/en/product/MLX90392) were used.

 This application was co-developed with Melexis, a global supplier of microelectronic semiconductor solutions.